Kym Marsh: Personal life

-Marsh has been married three times and has four children and two grandsons.
+Marsh has been married and divorced three times and has three children and two grandchildren.
 She has a son named David (born 1995) and a daughter named Emilie (born 1997) from a relationship with Dave Cunliffe.
 She married the actor Jack Ryder in St Albans, Hertfordshire, on 10 August 2002.
-It was announced on 20 March 2008 that the couple had decided to separate and would be seeking a divorce and they announced their divorce on 12 August 2009.
+It was announced on 20 March 2008 that the couple had decided to separate and would be seeking a divorce; they announced their divorce on 12 August 2009.

-Marsh dated actor Jamie Lomas from July 2008 onwards.
+In July 2008, Marsh began dating actor Jamie Lomas.
 They married in Cheshire in September 2012.
 She and Lomas announced that they were expecting a baby in 2009.
 Their son, Archie, was born 18 weeks early on 11 February and died moments after birth.
-On 23 March 2011, their daughter Polly was born.
+On 23 March 2011, their daughter, Polly, was born.
 On 3 October 2012, Marsh announced that she would be taking Lomas' name professionally.
 They separated in 2013 and divorced in 2014.
+During the later stages of Marsh and Lomas’ marriage, Marsh had an affair with Coronation Street co-star Oliver Mellor.

 In May 2017, a wax figure of Marsh's Coronation Street character was added to the gallery of Madame Tussauds Blackpool.

 In May 2019, Marsh became a grandmother when her daughter Emilie had a son.
-Marsh announced her engagement to Scott Ratcliff, an army major, on 14 June 2021 and they married on 16 October 2021.
+On 14 June 2021, Marsh announced her engagement to army major Scott Ratcliff and they were married on 16 October 2021.

 Marsh became a grandmother for the second time in August 2022, when her son David and his fiancée Courtney had a son named Clayton.

+Marsh announced her separation from Ratcliff in May 2023 and they divorced later the same year.